A Self-supervised Motion Representation for Portrait Video Generation: Introduction

-\textbf{1) Representing video motion in a compact and expressive space.} Modeling video motion presents significant challenges.
-Fortunately, facial videos exhibit more constrained motion ranges and patterns compared to general videos.
-Previous works have demonstrated that models can synthesize realistic images by extracting detailed information from reference images and semantic information from prior knowledge.
-Human-crafted priors (e.g., facial landmarks) represent compact and semantic motion representations abstracted through domain knowledge.
-If humans can achieve this, deep learning models could potentially learn superior representations through self-supervision – capturing more compact and detail-preserving motion characteristics.
-This motivates our exploration of learning semantic latent motion representations that surpass human-designed priors in expressiveness.
+\textbf{1) Video motion in a highly compact and semantic space.} Prior works~\cite{tian2024reducio,yu2024efficient,wang2024vidtwin} have demonstrated that the content between frames in general videos contains substantial redundancy, video motion can be compressed into a very small latent space.
+For portrait videos in particular, the motion can be represented even more compactly, as the motion range of human subjects is inherently limited and the background typically remains static.
+Previous approaches leverage human-crafted semantic priors (such as 3DMM or landmarks) to represent motion through domain knowledge, and have validated the effectiveness of this strategy.
+This suggests that, by surpassing the abstraction capacity and compression limitations of human-designed priors, it may be possible to encode portrait video motion into an even more compact and semantic latent space.

-\textbf{2) Employing self-supervised semantic representations to guide generation.} Current generative models~\cite{cho2024sora,li2024survey,HumanVideo2018,everydance2019,posevideo2018,Latte2024,ControlNet,guo2023animatediff} predominantly rely on human-abstracted conditions like text prompts or landmarks.
+\textbf{2) Self-supervised representations as guidance.} Current generative models~\cite{cho2024sora,li2024survey,HumanVideo2018,everydance2019,posevideo2018,Latte2024,ControlNet,guo2023animatediff} predominantly rely on human-abstracted conditions like text prompts or landmarks.
 While effective, these representations are inherently limited by human abstraction capabilities and domain-specific biases, often failing to capture subtle motion details.
 Recent works like RCG~\cite{rcg2024} and StoryDiffusion\cite{zhou2024storydiffusion} have demonstrated that self-supervised latent features can serve as superior generation conditions compared to manual priors.
-Building on this insight, we propose using learned semantic latent motion as conditional signals for video generation, enabling more precise and detailed motion control.
+Building on this insight, we propose using learned semantic latent motion as conditional signals for video generation.